functionalscript/nanvm/notes/bytecode-initial.md

     code: Code
 }

-// This structure is not for serialization. struct Module {
+// This structure is not for serialization because
+// a serialized module should resolve all imports. struct Module {
     import: Array<String>
     code: Code